psv-plugins-archive/catherinefbhd/README.md

 ## Performance

 Overclocking is required for good performance.
 For 1280x720, the framerate is between 20-30 FPS with 25-30 FPS in gameplay.
 For 960x544 MSAA 4x, the framerate is 30 FPS.
+MSAA does not work in all scenes due to the rendering design of the game.

 Video analysis from InquisitionImplied: <https://www.youtube.com/watch?v=uzYS9XtIHiE>